 1 cup freshly squeezed orange juice (I used about 3 and half oranges)

-1- 2 tbsp lemon juice (or to taste)
+1- 2 tablespoon lemon juice (or to taste)

-1 -2 tbsp simple syrup or sugar (to taste)
+1 -2 tablespoon simple syrup or sugar (to taste)

 Few mint leaves for garnishing